 Freedom and flexibility are main drivers as well as the changing conditions associated with work meaning that it’s now entirely possible to work from almost anywhere with an internet connection.

 Remote working can also save hours a day, turning into days over a month and weeks over a year of commuting unnecessarily into a central office.
-Great for a more eco-friendly way of living!
+Great for a more sustainable living!

 Working from your own home does bring its own issues, which I understand having the option to work from home myself.
 If you’re at home and work from your sofa or kitchen table every day, the lines can soon get blurred between home life and work life.
 The lack of distinction leads to some being unable to turn off effectively at the end of the working day.

 Also if you’ve not got a proper set up, sitting down on a kitchen chair hunching your shoulders and looking at a low down laptop screen all day will impact your back health.

 A sustainable work from home office

 That’s why creating a specific office space in your house or garden is crucial to a long-term and sustainable approach to home-working.

 It allows you to ‘shut the door’ and switch off mentally, which is much needed for the vast majority of workers, and indeed accompanying families.